ionic-team/capacitor/site/docs-md/android/lifecycle.md

 # Android Lifecycle

-Understanding the Android App Lifecycle is crucial for building apps that act the way Android users expect.
+Understanding the Android Activity Lifecycle is crucial for building apps that act the way Android users expect.

+This document attempts to explain the lifecycle as it pertains to Capacitor.
+For more information, the [Activity Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle.html) reference on the official Android docs is the best resource out there.

 ## Handling App Restarts